 In financial accounting, the rules are set by the Financial Accounting Standards Board (FASB) or by the International Accounting Standards Board (IASB).
 The standards set by FASB are collectively called Generally Accepted Accounting Principles (GAAP) and IASB standards – International Financial Reporting Standards (IFRS).
 These rules must be followed when companies are filing reports for external users.

-It is essential to strictly follow all the regulations and rules to avoid any misinformation.
+It’s essential to strictly follow all the regulations and rules to avoid any misinformation.

 |#1.
 Target Audience

 |Objective and precise

-|Essential when business grows||Valuable when coming to the decision-making strategies
+|Valuable when coming to the decision-making strategies

-It must be said that neither financial nor managerial accounting is less essential than the other one.
+It must be concluded that neither financial nor managerial accounting is less essential than the other one.
 They both play a significant role in growing a small business, and the owners need to pay attention to both of them to increase the company’s operational efficiency.

-Analysis and Reports
+Analysis and reports

 - Constraint analysis.
 It indicates the limitations within a sales processor or production line.
 It helps to find out where the constraints occur and calculate the impact on cash flow, profit, and revenue.

 - Capital budgeting.
-Managerial accounting uses the budgets to quantify the business’ plan of operations and to make decisions quickly.
-Capital budgeting helps a company to decide when, where and how much money to spend based on financial data.
+Managerial accounting uses budgets to quantify the business plan of operations and to make decisions quickly.
+Capital budgeting helps a company decide when, where and how much money to spend based on financial data.
 The goal is to use the budget to help make short-term operational decisions that will help to increase the company’s performance.
 The process involves calculating the net present value (NPV) and internal rate of return (IRR).

 - Performance reports.
-They consist of performance recordings of a whole company, each department, and employee.
+They consist of performance recordings of a whole company, each department, and each employee.
 Usually, this type of report is made at the end of each term.
 It can show flaws in workflow setups if a whole department is somehow not performing to a specific capacity.